 These codes are taken from medical records, including lab and radiology notes, doctors’ notes, and more.
 It takes knowledge of medical terms to decipher the codes, which is learned during on-the-job training or through certification courses.

-A medical biller may work with a coder, and they are responsible for organizing all information relating to bills.
-Billers often check-in with doctors and other staff to ensure proper diagnoses were documented.
+A medical biller and coder and coder is responsible for assigning codes and organizing all information relating to claims.
+Billers and coders often check-in with doctors and other staff to ensure proper diagnoses were documented.

 Neither biller or coder has regular contact with patients.